wolfes/tabspire/README.md

 Crazy Awesome: Chrome API Remote Control

+Where to determine which cmd?
+	Omnibox controller figures out which cmd
+	-> publishes to that cmd's channel to be performed by cmds/...
+	Alt.
+Input controller figures out which cmd
+	-> publishes to that cmd's channel to be performed by cmds/...
+	==> Extract cmd-recognition logic from both controllers <==

 "Extraction" - ADDED
 - `t e reddit` extracts all tabs with urls containing `reddit`.
 - `t E reddit` clones matching tabs into new window.